krasimir/react-in-patterns/patterns/dependency-injection/README.md

 > Dependency injection like InversifyJS also works nicely

 [InversifyJS](https://github.com/inversify/InversifyJS) is an IoC container.
-We can use an IoC container to inject a value into React components without passing it explicitly through each component.
+We can use an IoC container to inject a value into React components without passing it explicitly through each component and without using the context.

 In this demostration we are going to use InversifyJS and [TypeScript](https://github.com/Microsoft/TypeScript).
 We are using InversifyJS because it works in both Node.js and web browsers.
 This is an important feature because some React applications use server-side rendering.
 We are also using TypeScript because it is the recommended by InversifyJS.